Welcome to the Proofcast Documentation

 Visit our website.
 Stay updated with the latest news by following us on X. Builders, developers, and curious minds are welcome to join our Telegram group to chat with the team.

-Proofcast wants to democratize access to cryptographic proofs backed by Trusted Execution Environments (TEE) with the first “proving-as-a-service” solution based on trusted hardware.
+Proofcast is a products suite that democratizes access to cryptographic proofs backed by Trusted Execution Environments (TEE) with the first “proving-as-a-service” solution based on trusted hardware.

 What are TEEs?